-I believe that video is an important tool in the fight for social and environmental justice.
-I have used my skills to uncover previously un-recorded cruelty to animals - through my undercover investigation for Channel 4 inside Europe's largest animal testing laboratory.
+For the past 25 years I have used video as an important tool in the fight for social and environmental justice.
+I have used my filming and investigative skills to uncover previously un-recorded cruelty to animals - through my undercover investigation for Channel 4 inside Europe's largest animal testing laboratory.
 I have worked to expose the real experiences of livestock as they are transported across Europe.
 Greenpeace have had me recording their derring-do on top of chimneys, up oil rigs and inside waste incinerators.

 But my work is not all high-adrenaline action.
 I have worked with the Quakers to produce an insight into the importance of nonviolent protest; with community groups to bring the important work they do into the light and am now training people, helping them realise the potential that video has to make a real difference.